kbase/staging_service/docs/import_specifications.ADR.md

 * `cannot_find_file` if an input file cannot be found
 * `cannot_parse_file` if an input file cannot be parsed
+* `incorrect_column_count` if the column count is not as expected
+    * For Excel files, this may mean there is a non-empty cell outside the bounds of the data area
 * `illegal_file_name` if an illegal file name is provided
 * `multiple_specifications_for_data_type` if more than one tab or file per data type is submitted
 * `no_files_provided` if no files were provided